Furretar/Audio-Card-Suite/README.md

 - [ ] figure out why some files arent deleted from collection
 - [ ] figure out why database doesn't go to 0 when all files are removed
 - [ ] crashes when adding new note type
 - [ ] different profiles with language codes and tracks for every note type
+- [ ] checkbox to remove buttons at the top

 low priority
 - [ ] add checkbox to allow trimming audio and batch normalization even without source files